nixworks/public/news/2017/05/29/README.md

 ##### Iraqi Civil War
 ### [Iraq's Popular Mobilization Forces, assisted by Iran, say they cleared ISIL out of several villages north of Ba'aj on the border with Syria. ](/news/2017/05/29/iraq-s-popular-mobilization-forces-assisted-by-iran-say-they-cleared-isil-out-of-several-villages-north-of-ba-aj-on-the-border-with-syria.md)
-_Context: ISIL, Shi'ite volunteers, Syria, Iraqi Civil War, Iran, Ba'aj_
+_Context: Syria, Iraqi Civil War, Iran, Ba'aj, Shi'ite volunteers, ISIL_

 ##### Canadian Prime Minister
 ### [Canadian Prime Minister Justin Trudeau asks Pope Francis for a public apology for the Roman Catholic Church's role in the abuse of indigenous children in the residential school system.
 In 2009, Pope Benedict XVI issued an expression of sorrow after an audience with Assembly of First Nations Chief Phil Fontaine. ](/news/2017/05/29/canadian-prime-minister-justin-trudeau-asks-pope-francis-for-a-public-apology-for-the-roman-catholic-church-s-role-in-the-abuse-of-indigenou.md)
-_Context: Chief Phil Fontaine, residential school system, Canadian Prime Minister, Justin Trudeau, indigenous children, Assembly of First Nations, Pope Francis, Pope Benedict XVI_
+_Context: Canadian Prime Minister, Pope Benedict XVI, residential school system, indigenous children, Pope Francis, Assembly of First Nations, Chief Phil Fontaine, Justin Trudeau_

 ##### Japan Tobacco
 ### [Japan Tobacco announces plans to quadruple its output of smokeless tobacco by the end of next year. ](/news/2017/05/29/japan-tobacco-announces-plans-to-quadruple-its-output-of-smokeless-tobacco-by-the-end-of-next-year.md)
 Japan Tobacco Inc plans to spend $500 million to quadruple its smokeless tobacco production capacity by the end of 2018, as it races against bigger rival Philip Morris for a larger share of the Japanese vaping products market.

-##### zookeeper
+##### Zookeeper
 ### [A zookeeper is killed at Hamerton Zoo Park in Cambridgeshire, England, following an incident in the zoo's tiger enclosure. ](/news/2017/05/29/a-zookeeper-is-killed-at-hamerton-zoo-park-in-cambridgeshire-england-following-an-incident-in-the-zoo-s-tiger-enclosure.md)
-_Context: Cambridgeshire, zookeeper, tiger, Hamerton Zoo Park_
+_Context: Hamerton Zoo Park, tiger, Cambridgeshire, zookeeper_

 ##### Moscow
 ### [At least 11 people are killed and 69 are injured as a severe thunderstorm hits Moscow, Russia. ](/news/2017/05/29/at-least-11-people-are-killed-and-69-are-injured-as-a-severe-thunderstorm-hits-moscow-russia.md)